Daveyycode/flowsphere-smart-lif/PRD.md

   - Tabs for main navigation and notification categories
   - Switch components for device on/off, automation enable/disable, and DND toggle
   - Slider for brightness, temperature, and emergency override threshold controls
-  - Tooltips for icon buttons and quick info
+  - Tabs for main navigation and notification categories
-  - Toast notifications (via sonner) for confirmations, alerts, and error messages
+  - Switch components for device on/off, automation enable/disable, and DND toggle
-  - Avatar components for family members
+  - Slider for brightness, temperature, and emergency override threshold controls
   - Badge for device status, notification categories, and recording indicators
   - Progress bars for loading states, metrics, and sleep quality
   - Scroll areas for long notification lists and activity feeds